 Busts of Three Botanists

-Bronze busts of Archibald Menzies, Carolus Linnaeus, and David Douglas by Jack Harmon (1927-2001) were a gift from Schenley Canada in 1987.
+Bronze busts of Archibald Menzies, Carolus Linnaeus, and David Douglas by Jack Harman (1927-2001) were a gift from Schenley Canada in 1987.
 They reside in the Formal Rose Garden.

 Archibald Menzies was the surgeon/naturalist who accompanied Captain Vancouver on his voyage of discovery along the Pacific Coast.
 He was also responsible for bringing seeds of the monkey puzzle tree, Araucaria araucana, back to England where they were a big hit in the 19th century and later in North American gardens like ours.
 The family name 'Menzies' has two different pronunciations.
-In the spring of 2020, the bust was temporarily removed to be recast by Harmon's son.
-It is the only three-dimensional portrait of Menzies in the world, and a cast of it is being made for Castle Menzies in Scotland.
+In the spring of 2020, the bust was temporarily removed to be recast by Harman's son.
+It is the only three-dimensional portrait of Menzies in the world, and a cast of it was made for Castle Menzies in Scotland before being returned to the Garden.

 Carolus Linnaeus was a Swedish scientist who developed the modern system for naming organisms.